Backbase/backbase.github.io/_posts/2023-11-21-a-new-chapter-exploring-azure-resources.md

 In the dynamic landscape of Cloud Technology, the transition to Microsoft Azure has paved the way for enhanced performance, scalability, and innovation.

-- **Azure Virtual Machines (VMs):** Providing scalable compute resources tailored to Backbase BaaS workloads.
-- **Azure Blob Storage:** Ensuring reliable and scalable object storage for data and media assets.
-- **Azure Virtual Network:** Establishing a secure and scalable network infrastructure for seamless connectivity.
-- **Azure SQL Database:** Powering Backbase BaaS with a fully managed and scalable relational database solution.
-- **Azure Functions:** Enabling serverless computing for efficient and cost-effective execution of code.

 **Azure Kubernetes Service (AKS)**
 -   AKS is a managed Kubernetes service provided by Microsoft Azure.
 -   AKS simplifies the process of deploying and managing containerized applications using Kubernetes.

     **Key aspects of Azure Kubernetes Service:**

     - **Managed Kubernetes:**
         AKS provides a fully managed Kubernetes cluster, abstracting away the complexities of managing the underlying infrastructure.

     - **Scalability:**
         AKS supports the automatic scaling of applications based on demand.

     - **Integration with Azure Services:**
         AKS allows you to easily connect your containerized applications to services such as Azure Active Directory, Azure Monitor, and Azure Container Registry.

     - **DevOps Integration:**
         AKS integrates with popular DevOps tools, including Azure DevOps, Jenkins, and others, facilitating a streamlined continuous integration and continuous deployment (CI/CD) pipeline for containerized applications.

     - **Monitoring and Diagnostics:**
         Azure Monitor provides monitoring and allows you to gain insights into the performance, health, and behavior of your containerized applications.

     - **Security:**
         AKS includes security features such as Azure Active Directory integration for identity and access management, network policies for controlling the flow of traffic between pods.

 **Azure Active Directory (Azure AD)** is Microsoft's cloud-based identity and access management service.